nielstanis/cphdevfest2023/Notes.md

 Make sure you're enabling Actions and execute the current .NET build available to generate the output.
 Clone the repo to local location on your machine.

-Now we need to have GitSign installed go to the url below and download the platform based binaries or install with one of the package managers for your system: https://github.com/sigstore/gitsign/releases
+Now we need to have GitSign installed and runnable.
+If you have not done that go to the url below and download the platform based binaries or install with one of the package managers for your system: https://github.com/sigstore/gitsign/releases

 Then in our git directory for the `docgenerator` we're going to configure it for the _single_ repository.